 Our respiratory therapist, Susan Mills, talks about asthma education and shows us an example of a spirometry visit.

 How to use a spacer with your inhaler: https://youtu.be/BriakxkT35U

 If your child is five years old or older, then she/he can take a spirometry test.
 This test is used to help us find out if your child has asthma.
 If you already know your child has asthma, then he/she should have spirometry done regularly to help us find out if the asthma is in good control.
 Call our office to schedule a spirometry visit with our respiratory therapist.

 NIOX® (nitric oxide) Testing

 Nitric oxide in the breath is a measure of a specific kind of inflammation that occurs in asthma.
-For patients with asthma who are old enough to perform the test, we check this level at each checkup and follow up visits for asthma care.
-The test can also be helpful in diagnosing asthma in a patient with cough or other breathing problems.
+For patients with asthma who are old enough to perform the test, we check this level at each checkup and follow-up visit for asthma care.
+The test can also be helpful in diagnosing asthma in a patient with a cough or other breathing problems.
 In conjunction with spirometry, the test can also help us determine if our treatment for asthma is working or not.